Simon Bullimore

 Head of Procurement

-The changes are indeed on the way, but one must try not to get too lost in the detail.
+The changes are indeed on the way, but one must try not to get too caught up in the details.

 Instead, ask the questions: